The Covenant in depth

 The Covenant does not…

-• Many aspects of Service life are not about provision of goods and services.
+The Covenant’s two principles are about the provision of goods and services to the Armed Forces community.
+However, many aspects of Service life are not about providing the Armed Forces with goods and services.
 For example, military activity on operations and exercises, pay and pension, annual leave entitlements, and the application of Service law.
+Therefore, the Covenant is not relevant in such areas.

-• Many aspects of Service life are about provision of goods and services that are unique to the Armed Forces, with no comparator in the general population.
-For example, Single Living Accommodation, military equipment, military training, and treatment for certain Service-acquired injuries.
+Also, the Covenant’s two principles are about the Armed Forces community’s access to goods and services in comparison to the general population’s access (to those same goods and services).
+However, where goods and services are provided to the Armed Forces, they are often unique to them, with no comparator in the general population.
+For example, some Single Living Accommodation, military equipment, military training, and treatment for certain Service-acquired injuries.
+Therefore, the Covenant is not relevant in such areas.